Wolverine (Ultimate Marvel character): Joining the X-Men

 This experience had a profound effect upon Logan.
 He realized how badly he had betrayed his friends and ceased his antisocial, ruthless ways, and even developed a deep and abiding sense of responsibility.
-He also displayed a protective side for the younger X-Men, namely Rogue, and even eventually formed a bond of friendship - or at least mutual respect - with Cyclops.
+He also displayed a protective side for the younger X-Men, namely Rogue, and even eventually formed a bond of friendship – or at least mutual respect – with Cyclops.

 Wolverine's nemesis was far from destroyed as Sabretooth returned as a member of the Brotherhood of Mutant Supremacy, replacing Wolverine at Magneto's side.
-After a fierce battle, Sabretooth began to taunt Wolverine, saying that he could never be killed, could recover from any injury, and would always return to haunt Wolverine - to which Wolverine responded by decapitating him on the spot.
+After a fierce battle, Sabretooth began to taunt Wolverine, saying that he could never be killed, could recover from any injury, and would always return to haunt Wolverine – to which Wolverine responded by decapitating him on the spot.

 Wolverine later began a half-hearted relationship with Storm, which he quickly ended.
 However, they both still harbored feelings for one another, and on a future "date", the couple were attacked by a revived Sabretooth (sporting a scar around his neck).

 Sabretooth began to explain how he managed to survive thanks to a few little threads Wolverine neglected to cut, but was rendered comatose for several months.
 He engaged Wolverine in a brief encounter, until Storm separated the two, inadvertently allowing Sabretooth to take her hostage.
-Sabretooth said he had not come to fight, and revealed that, since his resurrection, his original memories had begun to return.
+Sabretooth said he had not come to fight and revealed that, since his resurrection, his original memories had begun to return.
 He had become able to determine which memories were fake, as well.
 He also claimed that Wolverine was his biological father.
 This claim is unverified.

-Ultimate Wolverine Vs. Hulk
+Ultimate Wolverine vs. Hulk

 Wolverine was contacted by Nick Fury, who was concerned that the Hulk may have survived S.H.I.E.L.D.'s attempt to execute him.
 Fury assigned Wolverine to find the Hulk, who S.H.I.E.L.D. believed to be in Tibet, and eliminate him.
 Wolverine tracked down the Hulk in Tibet, where he greeted him.
-To Wolverine's surprise Banner is in complete control of himself as the Hulk.
-Hulk and Wolverine exchange words, with Hulk belittling Wolverine's intelligence, and also revealed that Fury ordered the Ultimates to kill Logan if he ever abandons the X-Men.
-Logan then informed Hulk that Betty Ross wants him dead, angering Hulk.
-Wolverine is about to leave but then asked if he could ask Betty out which infuriated Hulk to attack Wolverine.
+To Wolverine's surprise, Banner was in complete control of himself as the Hulk.
+The Hulk and Wolverine exchanged words, with the Hulk belittling Wolverine's intelligence and also revealing that Fury had ordered the Ultimates to kill Logan if he ever abandoned the X-Men.
+Logan then informed the Hulk that Betty Ross wants him dead, angering the Hulk.
+Wolverine was about to leave but then mockingly suggested he would ask Betty out, leading the Hulk to attack Wolverine.